lona-web-org/lona/doc/content/tutorial/06-daemon-views/index.rst

 6. Daemon Views
 ===============

-When a Lona view runs, and the browser, displaying the view, gets closed, the view gets stopped on the server.
+Closing the browser that displays a Lona view will result in the view getting stopped on the server as well.
 When two browsers open the same URL at the same time, two view instances get started.
 This emulates the behavior of most other web frameworks.

-Lona views run entirely on the server, thread-safe and self-contained with all state in them.
-When ``View.is_daemon`` is set to ``True`` a view can run in the background and be synchronized and displayed in multiple browsers at the same time.
-That also makes long running views, implementing long running tasks, that the user starts and later revisits, possible.
+Lona views run entirely on the server, thread-safe, and self-contained with all state in them.
+When ``View.is_daemon`` is set to ``True``, a view can run in the background and be synchronized and displayed in multiple browsers at the same time.
+That also makes long running views possible, where long running tasks can be started and later revisited.

 Daemonized views are only available to the same user that started the view.